Wednesday, 1 April 2020

 During these difficult and uncertain times, it is increasingly important to remain positive.
 Our members are undertaking fantastic work for their communities and we want to share it.

-The East Midlands Coming Together Campaign aims to showcase Chamber members undertaking incredible work to support their fellow business community, alongside key projects you can get involved in.
+The East Midlands Coming Together Campaign was formed in April 2020 to showcase Chamber members undertaking incredible work to support their fellow business community, alongside key projects you can get involved in.

 This hub of support and activity aims to promote positivity and community across the region during a difficult time for many businesses.